React SPA hosting

 Test a routed page

-Open a nested route, refresh the browser, and confirm the app still loads instead of returning a 404.
+Open a nested route, refresh the browser, and confirm the app still loads instead of returning a host-level 404.

 Pro tip: If a shared deep link still renders after a refresh, your SPA fallback is working correctly.